mmantyla/mmantyla.github.io/mini-slr-for-thesis/mini-slr-steps.md

 ### Step 4: Conduct Initial Searches and Analyze Selected Papers

-Review and discuss the top 5 papers as ranked by Google Scholar.
+Study the top 5 papers as ranked by Google Scholar.
 Google Scholar ranks papers based on relevance, usually yielding accurate results.
 While Scopus offers more accurate search string speficition, its relevance-based rankings might not be as effective as those from Google Scholar.

 Do the paper help you identify new search terms?